 The Flying Pig Marathon is committed to research and implementation of policies and procedures to be a more sustainable event.
-As a certified green event, we adhere to principles in nine sustainability categories set forth by the Council for Responsible Sport: Waste, Climate & Energy, Procurement & Sourcing, Community Impact, Healthy Lifestyle, Community Involvement, Inclusion, Indoor Expos and Innovation.
+As a certified green event, we adhere to principles in nine sustainability categories set forth by the Council for Responsible Sport: Planning and Communication, Procurement, Resource Management, Access and Equity, and Community Legacy.